Y0Coss/docs-fork/pages/hosted_private_cloud/sap_on_ovhcloud/concept_dedicated_server_and_hpc/guide.en-gb.md

 The vSphere Distributed Resource Scheduler can also be activated with VM/Host rules to avoid running all SAP Application Servers on the same ESXi host.

-<sup>1</sup> The Fault Tolerance feature is currently incompatible if your virtual machine uses a port group created and managed by NSX.
-[Article 317806](https://knowledge.broadcom.com/external/article?articleNumber=317806)
+<sup>1</sup> The Fault Tolerance feature is currently incompatible if your virtual machine uses a port group created and managed by NSX ([Article 317806](https://knowledge.broadcom.com/external/article?articleNumber=317806)).

 ### 4 - Backup infrastructure